eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. code-block:: yaml

     WANServerParticipant_userA:
       type: "wan"

       id: 2                               # Id to generate the GuidPrefix of the Discovery Server of A
       listening-addresses:
-        [
-            {
-                IP: "1.1.1.1",              # Public IP of host Ha
+        - ip: "1.1.1.1"                   # Public IP of host Ha
-                port: 11666,                # Port forwarded router Ra
+          port: 11666                     # Port forwarded router Ra
           transport: "tcp"                # Transport protocol
-            }
-        ]

 User *B* should set *connection-addresses* to connect to *H*:sub:`A` as follows:

 .. code-block:: yaml

     WANClientParticipant_userB:
       type: "wan"

       id: 3                               # Must be different than A one
       connection-addresses:
-        [
-            {
-                id: 2                       # Id of the Discovery Server of A
+        - id: 2                           # Id of the Discovery Server of A
           addresses:
-                [
-                    {
-                        IP: "1.1.1.1",      # Public IP of Ha
+            - ip: "1.1.1.1"               # Public IP of Ha
-                        port: 11666,        # Port forwarded in Ra
+              port: 11666                 # Port forwarded in Ra
               transport: "tcp"            # Transport protocol
-                    }
-                ]
-            }
-        ]

 This way, *B* will connect to *A*.
 *A* will be able to receive the message because *R*:sub:`A` will forward the message to *H*:sub:`A`.